edangomez/RL-Homework-AML/README.md

 ## Part 1.
 Tabular Q-Learning

-In this section, you will implement the Q-learning algorithm using the '''agent_tabular_ql.py''', which is a model-free algorithm used to learn an optimal Q-function.
+In this section, you will implement the Q-learning algorithm using the ```agent_tabular_ql.py``` file, which is a model-free algorithm used to learn an optimal Q-function.
 In the tabular setting, the algorithm maintains the Q-value for all possible state-action pairs.
 Starting from a random Q-function, the agent continuously collects experiences $(s,c,R(s,c),s')$ and updates its Q-function.

 From now on, we will refer to $c = (a, b)$ as “an action" although it really is an action with an object.